Phazor-js/Phazor.js/SECURITY.md

 ## 💾 Phazor Cookies

 Phazor.js use Cookies files for:
- • Collect data about phazor security updates
+<br> • Collect data about phazor security updates
-  • This may contain Phazor version security version master version
+<br>  • This may contain Phazor version security version master version
- • All cookie is avalibw only 1 day
+<br> • All cookie is avalibw only 1 day
- • All who use Phazor.js **DONT NEED** to make own security police for Phazor.js Cookies Phazor.js by BoomHost Inc
+<br> • All who use Phazor.js **DONT NEED** to make own security police for Phazor.js Cookies
+<br> Phazor.js by BoomHost Inc

 ## 🗡️ Reporting a Vulnerability